Written By: Leah Morris

 Have you ever really thought about what your clutter is costing you?
 Sometime the cost is super duper obvious - late fees for over due library books you can’t seem to find in your home.
 Other times the cost could be emotional or mental such as not wanting to have friends over because you are too embarrassed to have others see your space.

 Yes, it is true we all have clutter, in one form or another, and to varying degrees.
-Being Frugal February now is a great time to clear the clutter.
-You’ll end up saving money, getting more out of your living space, and feeling less stressed.
+Clearing your clutter - you’ll end up saving money, getting more out of your living space, and feeling less stressed.

 Below are three ways the cost of clutter may be affecting you.

 HARMS YOUR HEALTH

 Your space isn’t the only thing affected by over-accumulation of stuff.
 Clutter also has proven, tangible effects on your mental and physical well-being.

 Clutter can induce a physiological response, including increased levels of cortisol, a stress hormone.
 Cortisol’s failure to decline normally over the course of the day has “been associated with greater chronic stress, disease progression, and even mortality risk.”
 Link here to learn more about clutter and stress.

 “Clutter is stressful for the brain, so you’re more likely to resort to coping mechanisms such as choosing comfort foods or overeating than if you spend time in neater surroundings,” explains Dr. Eva Shalhoub